LucaCappelletti94/extra_keras_metrics/README.rst

 =========================================================================================
 |travis| |sonar_quality| |sonar_maintainability| |codacy| |code_climate_maintainability| |pip| |downloads|

-Additional metrics integrated with the Keras NN library, taken directly from `Tensorflow <https://www.tensorflow.org/api_docs/python/tf/metrics/>`_
+Additional metrics integrated with the Keras NN library.

-**THE PACKAGE CURRENTLY DOES NOT SUPPORT TENSORFLOW 2 (WIP)**

 How do I install this package?
 ----------------------------------------------